harishsr/webpacker01/README.md

 # README

-This app is strictly for playing around with Vue.js and trying different features.
-It's great for experimentation.
+This app is for:

+- playing with Vue.js
+- trying new things
+- experimentation
+- breaking to find how things work